jhpyle/docassemble/_docs/installation.md

 * [VoiceRSS] for converting text to an audio file.

 The authentication keys for these services can be set up in the [configuration].
-Note that while it is easy to run an [SMTP] server, most cloud providers block outgoing [SMTP] connections, so you may have to use a special service to send e-mail.
+Note that while it is easy to deploy an [SMTP] server, most cloud providers block outgoing [SMTP] connections, so you may have to use a special service to send e-mail.
 For example, on [Amazon Web Services], you can use [Amazon SES], and on [Microsoft Azure], you can use [SendGrid].
 To set up e-mail sending, see the [`mail`] directive in the [configuration].